Y-nick/Ratings-And-Reviews/README.md

 Stress testing has been conducted via New Relic and Loader.io on a 3 server, 1 database, 1 load-balancer configuration.
 This configuration achieves approximately 150,000 Request per minute, which exceeds the customer requirements for this effort.

 # Future Upgrades
-- Continue to add server instances until architecture bottleneck shifts from the server layer to the database layer
+1. Continue to add server instances until architecture bottleneck shifts from the server layer to the database layer
-- Scale databases to achieve maximum performance
+2. Scale database layer to achieve maximum performance